bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 Think of a **CAST** function as if you were a wizard **casting** a spell on something else.
 Don't like that fireplace where it is? **CAST Fire-Sofado... and Poof!** Now it's a sweet Ottoman Sofa with a massage command and extra large cup holders.
 Think you have too many veggies and not enough nachos? **CAST Veggis-Reducto... and Poof!** Now you have a whole shelf lined with new bags of Doritos.

 Although the **CAST** function in a computer isn't nearly as cool as it would be outside of a computer, the concept is still the same.
 A **CAST** simply turns one type of data into another type of data.
 So as a computer wizard, you should be completely at ease doing even the most complicated of computer sorcery.
-Let's start with the fireplace-like problem we have in front of us and magically turn:
+Let's start with the fireplace-like problem we have in front of us and magically turn the following result into a sweet Ottoman sofa result.

      SELECT AVG(quantity) FROM veggies;

-into a sweet Ottoman sofa result.
 All we will need to do is CAST the result of the average function as an integer to prevent the zeros from appearing in the first place.
-Here is what it should look like:
+Here is what it should look like.

      SELECT CAST(AVG(quantity) as Decimal(10,0)) FROM veggies;